 The North West Company Inc. (NWC or the Company) is a corporation amalgamated under the Canada Business Corporations Act (CBCA) and governed by the laws of Canada.
-The Company, through its subsidiaries, is a leading retailer of food and everyday products and services.
-The address of its registered office is 77 Main Street, Winnipeg,
+The Company, through its subsidiaries, is a leading retailer to rural and remote communities and urban neighbourhoods in the following regions: northern Canada, western Canada, rural Alaska, the South Pacific and the Caribbean.
+These regions comprise two reportable operating segments: Canadian Operations and International Operations.